 VIDEO AND AUDIO

-Previously released by a rival label 18-years-ago, with a very tacky cover design, Via Vision’s edition, is a port from the presumably the same source, which thankfully holds up well on modern screens.
+Previously released by a rival label 18-years-ago, with a very tacky cover design, Via Vision’s edition, is a port from presumably the same source, which thankfully holds up well on modern screens.
 Presented in 4:3 and formatted in NTSC, this very British production retains a good amount of detail in standard definition with strong colour; with red proving to be effectively jarring.
 Mono 2.0 is your standard audio affair for a telemovie from this era and meets the basic criteria of being clear and loud, and like the image works well alongside today’s home theatre equipment.

 We’ll likely never know the identity of Jack the Ripper, but this mini-series does try to satisfy the viewer’s need for an answer, which was heavily advertised before it went to air.
-Although, it’s really just a theory, but a sound one at that.
+Although, it’s really just a theory, a sound one at that.

 JACK THE RIPPER